Privacy Notice

 Mobile telephone number

-We also use the NHS Account Messaging Service provided bt NHS England to send you messages relating to your health and care.
-You need to be an NHS App user to recieve these messages.
-Further information about the service can be found at the Privacy notice for the NHS App managed by NHS England.
+We also use the NHS Account Messaging Service provided by NHS England to send you messages relating to your health and care.
+You need to be an NHS App user to receive these messages.
+Further information about the service can be found at the privacy notice for the NHS App managed by NHS England.

 Email address